“The Dell XPS 15 seamlessly blends power, performance, and excellent industrial design.”

-The Dell XPS 15 is the larger version of the Dell XPS 13, one of our favorite laptops of the last few years.
+The Dell XPS 15 is the larger version of the Dell XPS 13, one of the best laptops of the last few years.
 Set them side-by-side, and you can see that Dell didn’t want to mess with a good thing.
 With the XPS 15 2-in-1 now in the lineup, is the more traditional XPS 15 still worth the purchase?
 We think so — especially with the update to 8th-gen processors currently available.

 Premium is an understatement